 On the other hand, I’ve been on a couple of cruises on different cruise lines since then where we never saw the CD during the entire cruise.
 We only heard them making announcements.
 Consequently, our onboard activities were somewhat lackluster.

 Kneale offered a great insight: Cruises are like a sampler; you get just a taste of the destination.
-If you like it, you can go back for a longer stay on your own.
+If you like the island(s), you can go back for a longer stay on your own.
+This is especially true on longer, port-intensive Caribbean itineraries that tend to visit several islands.
 I’ve taken that wisdom to heart and have had deeper experiences when revisiting my favorite Caribbean islands.

 3. Stateroom Location Is Important

 One reason we got such a great deal on our 1995 cruise was the location of our cabin, or stateroom as they’re called now.
-It was right above the thrusters.
-The thrusters announced our arrival into port each morning when they fired up.
-(No need for an alarm clock.)
+It was an inside stateroom right above the thrusters.
+No need for an alarm clock because the rumbling thrusters announced our arrival into port each morning when they fired up.

 Thrusters are a propulsion system that reduces or eliminates dependence on tug boats to nudge ships into and out of port.
-Modern ships use Azipods®, independent propulsion units that can be operated individually and swiveled 360 degrees, and are much quieter.
+Modern ships use Azipods®, independent propulsion units that can be operated individually, swivel 360 degrees, and are much quieter.

 After that experience, I learned to look at the ship’s layout and choose staterooms carefully.
 You can look these up on your cruise line’s website.
 The ship’s diagram will also show the location of everything else on board.
 I try to avoid high traffic and noisy areas like the theater, nightclub, dining areas, and promenade deck.